Unifex/docs.tokaido.io/pages/introduction.md

 Once your local stack is running, Tokaido provides access to a variety of convenience functions to make it easier to work with and manage your local dev environment, including:

-* `tok init` - Start a new Tokaido environment.
-You want to run this first from your Drupal repository root
+* `tok up` - Start a Tokaido environment.
+You run this from your repo root
 * `tok drupal-setup` Update settings.php in the default site so that it knows how to access the Tokaido-hosted database
 * `tok sync` - Perform a one-time sync of between local host and the Tokaido dev environment
 * `tok watch` - Maintain an open process to watch for all content changes and actively sync whenever necessary